New Teachers >>

 Following is a quick explanation of "organizational silence", how it might be affecting your school culture, and a FEW TIPS for beginning to cultivate teacher voice on the job.🎙

-In a nutshell, "organizational silence" is part of school culture, and many of us suffer from it to some degree.
+"Organizational silence" is part of school culture, and many of us suffer from it to some degree.
 It's the stuff that keeps us quiet when we should be able to speak; it's when we're told to comply and follow the rules because topdown management made decisions we didn't vote for (or went with options we may not have chosen). 🤔

 When we feel threatened by having to "stay quiet" about an important issue, this can be extremely difficult and cause ethical, even moral conflict, for us as educators.

 Organizational silence, in short, is the absence of investing in human capital in a school setting.
+When the organization does not invest in us as stakeholders, this causes us to recoil and retreat, diminishing opportunities for flourishing and thriving as a school community.

 What do we do about organizational silence as teachers?

-We may not be able to create quick, widespread positive change at our school site, but we can begin with these two premises:
+We may not be able to create quick, widespread positive change at our school site, but we can begin with these two powerful premises:

 1. Getting in touch with your own personal teaching philosophy...What is that personal teaching philosophy you penned years ago?
 Have your beliefs stayed the same?
 Have they changed based on experience?
 If you haven't written a teaching philosophy yet, what are the basic tenets that would also define who you are as a teacher and align with your strong ethics and views of excellent teaching, and the purpose of teaching?